Woody Allen: Influence and legacy

 Bill Hader cited Allen's mockumentary films Take the Money and Run and Zelig as the biggest inspirations of the IFC series Documentary Now!

 Film critics including Roger Ebert and Barry Norman have highly praised Allen's work.
 In 1980, on Sneak Previews, Siskel and Ebert called Allen and Mel Brooks "the two most successful comedy directors in the world today ...
 America's two funniest filmmakers."
 Pauline Kael wrote of Allen that "his comic character is enormously appealing to people partly because he's the smart, urban guy who at the same time is intelligent, is vulnerable, and somehow by his intelligence, he triumphs".

+In 1973, Kael wrote that the "tension between [Allen's] insecurity and his wit makes us empathize with him", that he had found a "nonaggressive way to deal with urban pressures", and that he "delivers his zingers without turning into a cynic".
+Annie Hall ranked 35th on AFI's 100 Years...100 Movies and fourth on AFI's 100 Years...100 Laughs and The screenplay was also named the funniest ever written by the Writers Guild of America in its list of the "101 Funniest Screenplays".
+In 1992, the Library of Congress selected it for preservation in the United States National Film Registry as "culturally, historically or aesthetically significant".

 Favorite films

+Stardust Memories was based on Federico Fellini's 8½ and Ingmar Bergman's Wild Strawberries.
+Allen's comedy A Midsummer Night's Sex Comedy was adapted from Smiles of a Summer Night.
+Hannah and Her Sisters, Another Woman and Crimes and Misdemeanors have elements reminiscent of Wild Strawberries.

-In 2012, Allen participated in the Sight & Sound film polls.
-Held every ten years to select the greatest films of all time, contemporary directors were asked to select ten films of their choice.
-Allen's choices, in alphabetical order, were:
+In 2012, Allen participated in the decennial Sight & Sound film polls.
+Allen's choices, alphabetically, were: